akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 8. Applied Visual Design
+# 8. Create a Horizontal Line Using the hr Element

 ## Description
 <section id='description'>